What? (SB19 song)

 "What?" is a song recorded by Filipino boy band SB19 as the first single off their extended play Pagsibol.
 The song was written by the band leader Pablo, who also produced the song, together with his brother Joshua Daniel Nase, Simon Servida, and South Border's Jay Oliver Durias.
-It was released on March 9, 2021, by Sony Music in conjunction with the premiere of its official music video which was directed by the band member Justin.
+It was released on March 9, 2021, by Sony Music alongside the premiere of its official music video which was directed by the band member Justin.

 Background and composition

 The song was written, composed, and produced by the leader of SB19, Pablo (credited as John Paulo Nase).
-His brother, Joshua Daniel Nase, along with the member of South Border Jay Durias and Filipino-Canadian producer Simon Servida also co-produced the track.
-It is an incorporation of dance and electro-pop with elements of rap, rock, hip-hop, and EDM.
-The song was composed in the key A major on the original mix while in G♭ minor on the extended version with a tempo of 96 beats per minute.
-Servida mentioned in a vlog showing the song's production, that "What?" was quite a challenge due to the tempo changes and complexity which Pablo asked for a heavier and more explosive beat.
-It is a take-off from SB19's debut album which is dominated by dance-pop and ballad style and is "really different" from what they have done before.
+His brother, Joshua Daniel Nase, along with South Border member Jay Durias and Filipino-Canadian producer Simon Servida also co-produced the track.
+It is a blend of dance and electro-pop with elements of rap, rock, hip-hop, and EDM.
+The song was composed in the key of A major on the original mix while in G♭ minor on the extended version with a tempo of 96 beats per minute.
+Servida mentioned in a vlog showing the song's production, that "What?" was quite a challenge due to the tempo changes and complexity which Pablo had asked for, wanting a heavier and more explosive beat.
+It is a take-off from SB19's debut album which is dominated by dance-pop and ballad styles, and is "really different" from what they have done before.
 Pablo stated that the song has a more "aggressive take to it" than their previous songs and added that it is an anthem about self-love and empowerment.
-However, others noticed that the song contains few lyrics with political references.
+However, others noticed that the song contains lyrics with a few political references.

 A lot of people still doubt us, denouncing everything that we do and everything that we're trying to achieve.
 We love what we do, that's why we do it respectfully.
 'What?' is about self-love and empowerment.
 Each of us has our own flag.
 We should be proud of it and raise it as much as we can.
 As SB19 and as individuals, we know that we're not the best at everything, but that shouldn't stop us from what we want to achieve.